yaohelan/interop/spec_nfv.rst

   1. Deploy 1 VM by OpenStack and install the OPEN-O

   2. Bind the OPEN-O with OpenStack
+    * configure OpenStack as Virtual Infrastructure Manager(VIM) by calling OPEN-O API, which is mainly about providing OpenStack authentication information to OPEN-O

   3. Deploy the vIMS by OPEN-O
+    * define the Network Service Descriptor(NSD) and VNF Descriptor(VNFD) to give the overall definition for the topology
+    * deploy the topology by OPEN-O
+      * Several VMs are deployed to play different roles.
+A Clearwater vIMS is consist of 7 VMs includes basic function nodes and a DNS.

-  4. Configure vIMS and set specific calling number for each OpenStack vendor
+  4. Configure vIMS and get specific calling number for each OpenStack vendor
+    * call vIMS API to generate identification for each OpenStack vendor

+  5. Configure the SIP client with the calling identification
+    * call the SIP client API to configure

-  5. Show the audiences by dialing a specific number
+  6. Show the audiences by dialing a specific number

 2. Test scripts to verify the deployment
+  * script to confirm OpenStack is working
+    * basic scenario to create VM along with network as API verification for the OpenStack
+  * script to confirm OPEN-O is working
+    * basic scenario to call OPEN-O services to confirm core services are working
+  * script to confirm vIMS is working
+    * basic scenario to call vIMS services to confirm main functions are working

 Dependencies
 ============